Mini-split heat pumps are an efficient, convenient, and highly effective way to heat and cool your home or office.

 Why Does My Mini-Split Keep Shutting Off?

-There are several reasons why your mini-split might keep shutting off.
 First, you may have a mechanical issue or a problem with the electronic control systems, but these are difficult to diagnose without professional help.

 Poor Thermostat Location

 When this happens, the thermostat will almost immediately register the temperature at the correct level and tell the unit to switch off.
-Once the air dissipates, the thermostat tells the system to start up again, and the cycle continues.

 Oversized Unit